VPN‘s were never intended for the average online user

 - Free VPNs often limit the amount of data you can use.
 Not good if you are a heavy user or want to stream movies.

-Nothing is full proof.
-Results can vary based on your location, your connection, and a multitude of variables?
+I say nothing is full proof because results can vary based on your location, your connection, what you want to use the

 Overplay has a 5-day money-back guarantee.